 Are you ready for what will be the biggest WordPress update in years?
-WordPress is releasing its major core update WordPress 5.0 and the new Gutenberg editor soon.
+On November 23rd, 2018, WordPress is releasing its major core update WordPress 5.0 and the new Gutenberg editor.

 Every WordPress owner should be aware of these changes and how to prepare their site for this update.

 Important Note: If you are an existing TinyFrog hosting & maintenance client, our team will be handling the 5.0 core update for you.
 See below for more info on how our team is preparing every site we maintain for this transition.

 In 2005, WordPress released an open text window and this is currently the default editor on WordPress sites.
 With the default editor, building posts with images, embedded content and other elements requires a mix of different approaches.
 The WordPress 5.0 update will replace the current interface with the Gutenberg editor.

 WordPress Classic Editor